Clinton Premises Liability Lawyer Ensuring the Injured Are Fully Compensated

 You will also have to prove that the defendant had a legal obligation to keep you safe on their property.
 For example, if you were trespassing, the property owner would not be obligated to warn you of potential hazards on their property.
 But if you were an invited guest, the property owner is obligated to maintain safe conditions to ensure you aren’t injured.

 Can I File A Premises Liability Claim If I Am Partly to Blame For My Injuries?

 Maryland is a contributory negligence state.
 This means if you are partly to blame for your own injuries—even if you only played a small role in the cause of the accident—you cannot recover compensation.

 For example, if you were injured after ignoring warnings about the hazardous condition, you would most likely be barred from recovering compensation since you were partly at fault for the accident.

 Why Should I Hire A Premises Liability Lawyer in Clinton?

 It’s not easy to prove fault in a premises liability case, which is why you should rely on the slip and fall attorneys at Malloy Law Offices, LLC for help.
 Many cases hinge on the plaintiff’s ability to prove that the defendant knew or should have known about a hazard on their property.
-Our attorneys will conduct a comprehensive investigation to gather evidence that we can use to prove this point.
+Our Clinton personal injury attorneys will conduct a comprehensive investigation to gather evidence that we can use to prove this point.
 We can build a strong case supported by inspection reports, expert witness testimony, witness statements, and other types of evidence that will clearly establish liability.

 Book A Free Case Evaluation With Our Premises Liability Lawyers in Clinton Today